textpattern/textpattern.github.io/setup/installing-the-software.md

 ### Essential installation elements

-Using your (S)FTP client to connect to your web host’s server.
+Using your (S)FTP client to connect to your web host's server.
 Navigate to your web root directory and upload at least the following directories and files from the Textpattern installation package:

 * {:.directory--open} /
   * {:.document} .htaccess